Pennsylvania has a new congressional map, thanks to a controversial ruling by the state Supreme Court in January 2018.

 So, no matter how much some Pennsylvanians might approve of the new, court-ordered map, they shouldn’t get too attached.

 We will have to do this all over again in 2021.
-The state General Assembly and the governor will have to agree on a new congressional map.
+The state General Assembly and Gov. Wolf will have to agree on a new congressional map.

 Yes, the same lawmakers and governor who rarely can agree on anything, including the core task of their jobs: setting a state budget.